samurisenft/samurise.github.io/docs/washipaper/project-roadmap.md

   * Produce for #Materials (erc-1155)
   * Quest for in-game items and NFTs
 * Planned Treasure Integration
-  * All additional SamuRise actions can be paid for with a combinatin of $Busho and/or $Magic
+  * Additional SamuRise actions can be paid for with a combinatin of $Busho and/or $Magic
+* Land is now mintable for $Magic
+  * Land can be minted into a chosen faction towards a cap of 1111 per province and 3333 per Faction
 * Master Yield Pool Dashboard
   * Claim $Magic function is available at this time
+* Implement worker tokens (erc-1155)
+  * Worker tokens are utility tokens and gamefi primitives, allowing abstraction of a “board game” type mechanic
+  * Worker tokens are only mintable by approved “partner collections” into erc-1155 tokens that are tradeable on the Treasure marketplace
+  * Worker tokens can replace a SamuRise with the Farm and Produce (later) actions at a 10 to 1 efficiency trade-off

 ## Year 1 Season 3: Fall